 - Spinal Stenosis, narrowing of the canal

 A herniated disc is basically a disorder in which a part of the body protrudes abnormally through a tear or opening in an adjacent part.
-It can happen in several areas of the body, most common is the spinal disc never.
+It can happen in several areas of the body, most common is the spinal disc nerve.
 A herniated spinal disc is a displaced fragment of the centre part or nucleus of the spinal disc that is pushed through a tear in the outer layer or annulus of the disc.
-This usually results in a lot of pain and often refers into the leg also known as Sciatica.
+This usually results in a lot of pain and often presents in the leg, also known as Sciatica.

-Patients will often report shooting pain aggravated by prolonged sitting or standing, weakness or numbness, pain along posterior leg and burning or tingling in the leg or foot. https://www.rejuvadisc.ie/
+Patients will often report shooting pain which is aggravated by prolonged sitting or standing, weakness or numbness, pain along posterior leg and burning or tingling in the leg or foot.
+You can find out more at https://www.rejuvadisc.ie/

 What are My Options for the Treatment of Sciatica?

-At DC Physiotherapy Clondalkin and Lucan we are highly experienced in treating people with Sciatica.
-The vest majority of Sciatica cases are treated conservatively, exercise rehabilitation from a Chartered Physiotherapist has been proven to play a key role in the treatment of this troublesome condition.
+At DC Physiotherapy Clondalkin and Lucan, we’re highly experienced in treating people with Sciatica.
+The vast majority of Sciatic nerve pain cases are treated conservatively.
+Exercise rehabilitation from a Chartered Physiotherapist has been proven to play a key role in Sciatica treatment.

-We will aim to prevent further episodes of Sciatic through education and address any muscle imbalances in the core muscles.
+We aim to prevent further episodes of Sciatic pain through education and address any muscle imbalances in the core muscles.

-At DC Physiotherapy we are experts in treating Sciatica, this is a common condition however, need specific treatment interventions to get the best possible outcome.
+At DC Physiotherapy, we’re experts in treating Sciatica.
+It’s a common condition, however, it needs specific treatment interventions for the best possible outcome.

 Non-surgical spinal decompression: this is a form of conservative treatment for Sciatica.
-This system is able to treat mild to moderate herniated spinal discs which involves the usage of our non-surgical spinal decompression systems followed by a core-strengthening rehabilitation combined with Physiotherapy.
-Advanced cases of herniated spinal discs is treated effectively with Non-Surgical Spinal Decompression, in conjunction with core stabilization and Physiotherapy. https://www.rejuvadisc.ie/
+This system is able to treat mild to moderate herniated spinal discs which involves the usage of our non-surgical spinal decompression systems, followed by a core-strengthening rehabilitation combined with Physiotherapy.
+Advanced cases of herniated spinal discs are treated effectively with Non-Surgical Spinal Decompression, in conjunction with core stabilization and Physiotherapy.
+Find out more at https://www.rejuvadisc.ie/

 How does Non-Surgical Spinal Decompression Help?

-Spinal Decompression slowly stretches the vertebral discs in the spine which decompresses the spine, this creates negative pressure in the centre of the disc.
-A vacuum is created by this reversal of pressure which helps to reposition extruded disc material back into the centre of the disc, resulting in pressure been removed off pinched nerves.
+Spinal Decompression slowly stretches the vertebral discs in the spine which decompresses the spine.
+This creates negative pressure in the centre of the disc.
+A vacuum is created by this reversal of pressure which helps to reposition extruded disc material back into the centre of the disc, resulting in pressure being removed from pinched nerves.